This article will show you 12 Easy Ways to Enjoy Guava (with Pictures)

 Co-Editors of wikiHowTo ensure accuracy and completeness, this response was written by a member of our research team.

-Answe rFrom The StaffIn most cases, the guava seeds are not removed from the fruit when it is cut or scooped out because they are edible.
+Answe rFrom The StaffEven though they may look intimidating, guava seeds are perfectly edible and should not be removed from the fruit before serving.
 Since they're high in fiber, go ahead and eat them.

 -